Are you considering an MSW? Interested in having an MSW student as a mentor this academic year?

 - Participate in periodic program meetings with other stipend recipients and LCOEBH faculty/staff

 - Complete pre- and post-tests and evaluation requirements

 - Remain in contact and provide employment information after graduation

 - Comply with all standard university fellowship rules, regulations, eligibility requirements and terms of the award

-Funding for student-initiated faculty-mentored research grants and for students presenting their research findings at conferences and other venues is available through the LCOE.
+Funding for student-initiated faculty-mentored research grants and for students presenting their research findings at conferences and other venues is available through the LCOEBH.
 Applications are accepted throughout the year.
 Students may request one award per year.